 Agriculture, forestry, and fishing, value added (% of GDP)

-Sugar cane, plantains, maize and cassava are the top produced commodities in Uganda.
-Regarding the country’s main exported commodities, these include maize, coffee, dry beans, cow milk, wheat and sugar.
+Plantains, sugar cane, cassava, maize and cow milk are the top produced commodities in Uganda.
+Regarding the country’s main exported commodities, these include coffee, sugar carne, maize flour, cow milk and rice.

-Based on the Anker methodology, the living wage for workers near floriculture farms in rural Uganda is estimated at 652,311 Ugandan shilling (147 EUR) per month.
-This is the living wage required by workers who live in rural areas near to floriculture sector farms to afford a basic but decent standard of living.
-The cost of a decent standard of living for a family was also estimated in the surdy, the value is 1,102,589 Ugandan shilling (275 EUR) per month.
+Based on the Anker methodology, the living wage for workers near floriculture farms in rural Uganda is estimated at 848,837 Ugandan shilling (216 EUR) per month.
+This is the living wage required by workers who live in rural areas near to floriculture sector farms to afford a basic but decent standard of living. .

 The Dutch company Fairtrade Original has committed to paying the Living Income Reference Price to their Ugandan supplier, Ankole Coffee Producers Cooperative Union (ACPCU).

 A Fairtrade LIRP indicates the price needed for an average farmer household with a viable farm size and an adequate productivity level to make a living income from the sales of their crop.
 This study was valid in 2021.